marizee/GSoC-2023/README.md

 ## What is left to do

+The matrix creation issue took longer than expected.
+Although we are satisfied with the amount of enhancements done this summer, there are remaining issues to be treated given the original project proposal.

+* Merge not merged pull requests.
+* Resolve issue _copy_zero.
-We still need to implement some FFLAS-FFPACK or Flint routines, such as the pivoting strategies mentioned in the project description,  into SageMath.
+* Implement some FFLAS-FFPACK or Flint routines, such as the pivoting strategies.
+* Improve sparse matrices computations.

 [max_mod_float]: https://github.com/sagemath/sage/pull/35752